ROCm/rocBLAS/docs/source/Programmers_Guide.rst

     RETURN_ZERO_DEVICE_MEMORY_SIZE_IF_QUERIED(handle)

-A convenience macro that returns rocblas_status_size_unchanged if the function call is a memory size query.
+A convenience macro that returns rocblas_status_size_unchanged if the function call is a memory size query

 rocBLAS Kernel Device Memory Allocation